 The winter brings along cold weather, frost, snow, and even freezing temperatures.
 Most plants go into hibernation during the winter months, and even house plants stop their growth cycle.
 Watering your lawn is a task that most gardeners and property owners perform on a regular basis to help maintain a lush, green turf.
-In the winter, many people are really unsure if they should water their lawn even though there may be snow on the ground.
+In the winter, many people wonder if it is a good idea to water their lawn even though there may be snow on the ground.

 Should You Water Your Lawn In The Winter

 If you are curious about winter lawn care and keeping your lawn healthy, we can help.
 Keep reading to find out more about caring for your grass in the cooler months and if you should water your lawn, trees, and shrubs in the winter.

 Understanding Grass Roots

 Every plant or tree has a root system, and it is here that most nourishment occurs.
 Understanding the need for roots and how to care for them when the temperatures drop will ensure that your grass is well cared for and healthy all year long.

 Although grass is dormant during the cool season, it is not dead.
 It is important to care for the roots to keep your lawn hydrated and healthy even in the winter.
 In the drought season or in the winter, if grass roots go without moisture for too long, they can get dehydrated which will eventually cause them to die.

 Grass can look healthy even when it is drying out under the surface.
 During the winter, it is important to keep the roots watered especially during the cold dry season.